gerstrong/Commander-Genius/readme.txt

 Setting up the data of the game:

- * Copy all of the data files from the original game(s) into the "./data/games" folder.
+ * Copy all of the data files from the original game(s) into the "./data/data" folder.
 This means all of the files with the extension .ck?.
-If you have the registered versions, you can play the whole game, otherwise Keen1 is included for your enjoyment.
-If you wish to use the second and third game copy their files into a folder inside the games folder named EP2 and EP3 respectively.
+If you have the registered versions, you can play the whole game, otherwise download the shareware version and copy the data from it.
    You also can use mods.
+In Macintosh you can find this folder by right clicking on the game and clicking open package then going into resources.
  * If you want to use some patched mods, you can put them into subdirectories.
-   You only have to modify the "games.cfg" which can be found in the "./data/games" folder along with the Keen 1 files.
+   You only have to modify the "games.cfg" which can be found in the "./data/data" folder along with the Keen 1 files.
  * Go into the Release folder and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.